 Because cockroaches are tiny bugs, they are able to fit through the smallest crevices in search of warmth and humidity.

-Thereby making kitchens and bathrooms, and shower areas of preference.
+Thereby making tiny bugs in bathroom and kitchen, and shower areas of preference.

 If you notice cockroaches near the drain, call a pest control professional as soon as possible.